 Until around 1952 there were few slab-on-ground foundations in Southeast Texas, or virtually anywhere else for that matter.
-Three things changed that: inexpensive concrete delivered to the site by Ready-mix concrete trucks, an apparently endless supply of World II veterans coming back home who wanted to get married, start a family and buy a house, and the acceptance of slab-on-ground foundations by the federal agencies and code authorities.
+Three things changed that: inexpensive concrete delivered to the site by Ready-Mix concrete trucks, an apparently endless supply of World II veterans coming back home who wanted to get married, start a family and buy a house, and the acceptance of slab-on-ground foundations by the federal agencies and local code authorities.

 Slab-on-ground foundations have ruled the day ever since.

 Pier and beam foundations never went totally away, but they are a small minority.
 That is getting ready to change.
 The City of Houston is going to require that all residential construction be elevated at least 24-inches above the 100-year and 500-year floodplains.